fubark/cyber/docs/hugo/content/docs/toc/data-types.md

 func lower(self) string
 -- Returns this string in lowercase.

-func repeat(self, n number) rawstring
+func repeat(self, n float) rawstring
 -- Returns a new rawstring with this rawstring repeated `n` times.

 func replace(self, needle string, replacement string) string -- Returns a new string with all occurrences of `needle` replaced with `replacement`.

-func runeAt(self, idx number) number
+func runeAt(self, idx float) float
 -- Returns the UTF-8 rune at index `idx`.
 If the index does not begin a UTF-8 rune, `error.InvalidRune` is returned.

-func slice(self, start number, end number) rawstring -- Returns a slice into this string from `start` to `end` (exclusive) indexes.
+func slice(self, start float, end float) rawstring
+-- Returns a slice into this string from `start` to `end` (exclusive) indexes.
 This is equivalent to using the slice index operator `[start..end]`.

-func sliceAt(self, idx number) string
+func sliceAt(self, idx float) string
 -- Returns the UTF-8 rune at index `idx` as a single rune string.
 If the index does not begin a UTF-8 rune, `error.InvalidRune` is returned.

 func split(self, delim string) List